Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

+For the segmentation of shapes in point cloud data,\ \cite{wong2021a} propose to enrich the input to an existing \gls{gnn} with topological information.
+As \glspl{gnn} typically do not capture multi-scale topological information, and misses these features in the input space.
+The authors propose an approach, that enriches the ``local'' features, extracted using a \gls{gnn} (in fact, a Graph Convolutional Network), by ``global'' topological features.
+These features are extracted using \gls{ph}, transformed to \glspl{pi} and reshaped to a ``topological feature map''.
+Both the local and the topological feature map are concatenated and fed to a $1 \times 1$ convolutional filter to extract an ``augmented feature map''.
+The augmented feature map is then used for the final segmentation task by the \gls{gnn}.
+Their \gls{ph}-based \gls{gnn} outperforms the state of the art on methods of fine-grained 3D shape segmentation, performed on point cloud data.

+A more specialized use case is the identification of defect patterns in the wafer production.
+For this task,\ \cite{hsu2022} case-study the use of Mapper.
+Their method takes wafer maps as the input.
+In a first step, a vision transformer extracts higher-level features from the wafer map images.
+Mapper is then applied on these extracted features.
+The Mapper graph's visualization is then used to identify clusters. the authors highlight their method's ability to identify defect patterns on a public benchmark dataset, without a comparison to other methods.

-Another case is the production of electrical motors.
+Another application scenario is the production of electrical motors.
 In~\cite{wang2022c}, the authors use \gls{ph} for the detection of eccentricity of electric motors.
-Here, the data is given as a time series of the process parameters of the electric motors.
-In their work, they are able to predict the fault levels with a reasonable accuracy, while maintaining a low computational complexity, due to the use of a simple regression model.
+Eccentricity is a non-uniform gap between the stator bore and the rotor that causes a non-circular rotation.
+In this task, the input data is a time series of the process parameters of the electric motors.
+The time series is transformed into a point cloud in 3D, using a so-called time-delay embedding.
+On this transformed data representation, \gls{ph} is applied.
+The eccentricity level can then be described by the 1-dimensional homological features in the persistence diagram.
+In their work, they are able to predict the fault levels with a reasonable accuracy, while achieving significantly lower computational complexity.
+In the follow-up work~\cite{wang2023a}, the authors compare their method to physics-based approach, and in~\cite{wang2024} the authors provide a more thorough theoretical description and experimental evaluation of their method.

-Similarly, the work~\cite{bui2022} analyzes the root cause in manufacturing variations of part-to-part variations in the production process of mechanical components.
-Applied on point cloud data acquired from optical scanning data, they extend their \gls{ml} method by use of \gls{umap}.

-The work in~\cite{sarpietro2022} does not classify separate anomalies in the products.
-The requirement for their use case is the detection of defect on produced wafer maps, which shall be discarded.
-Within a subsystem of their Deep Learning pipeline, they use \gls{umap} for dimension reduction.

-The same task is performed in a very recent work~\cite{ko2023}, whereas they detect defect patterns in wafers maps during the process of production.
-In this work, the authors propose the use of \gls{ph} for the generation of features for a neural network.
-For further processing by a neural network, the resulting persistence diagrams are transformed to Persistent Images.

-On the task of additive manufacturing of RF devices,\ \cite{sessions2022} propose the use of \gls{umap} with convolutional neural networks on microscope images.
-By identifying defect mechanisms and their performance impact by mapping geometric variances to electromagnetic performance metrics, this contributes to a faster and cheaper quality control, since no in-line electromagnetic simulations are necessary.